SGeri/homemedia/README.md

 ## Final words

 If you have any questions or ideas let me know!
 You can reach me out on Discord (SGeri#0731) or by creating an issue here on Github.
-I'm not planning on actively continuing and of my side projects but I'll answer as soon as I can!
+I'm not planning on actively continuing any of my side projects but I'll answer as soon as I can!